iiffd/feedreader/README.md

 ## Purpose?

-* Demonstrate ability to write effective tests that require analyzing multiple aspects of an application including the HTML, CSS and JavaScript.
+* Demonstrate ability to write effective tests that require analyzing multiple aspects of an application including HTML, CSS and JavaScript.

 # Instructions